 Sure – this is Hunter propaganda, but in my experience MPs have proven themselves to be top quality nozzles over time.
-It is not uncommon for me to return to a house I installed MP rotators in after 3-4 years and see them performing as well as the day we installed them.
+It is not uncommon for me to return to a house I installed MP rotators in after 3-4 years

 If you aren’t sure of how long your sprinklers are supposed to be on for then here is a graphic from the Water Authority with some approximate times.